lukasmetzner/lukasmetzner/README.md

 - 👋 Hi, I’m @lukasmetzner
+- 💻 I am a Machine Learning Engineer.
-- 👀 I’m interested in Science and Sports
+- 👀 I am interested in science and sports
-- 🌱 I’m currently doing my bachelors in computer science.
+- 🌱 I am currently doing my bachelors in computer science.

 <!---
 lukasmetzner/lukasmetzner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.